QuotaClub

 The SDRs who miss target aren’t the ones with bad voices, awkward openers, or weak emails.
 They’re the ones with bad lists, no cadence, and no system.
 The mechanics are simple.
 Most people just don’t run them.

-What follows is the actual system top performers use.
-Real scripts.
-A real 14-day cadence.
-Backed by data from analyses of 12 million cold emails (Backlinko), 10 million cold calls (RingDNA), and Gong’s call recordings.
+What follows is a QuotaClub editorial system with scripts and a 14-day sample cadence.
+It is not presented as a representative Australian benchmark.
 If you’re here from the SDR interview questions guide, this is the prep for the cold-call roleplay you’ll do in Round 3.

 Written by Isobel Hardwick, a current SDR at one of APAC’s fastest-growing SaaS companies.